-The location and elevations of existing and proposed curb, gutter, sidewalk, and curb cuts (if required)

-trails, walkways (if required).

-If the property abuts a State owned highway, the applicant must obtain approval from the Utah Department of Transportation (UDOT) for the location of curb, gutter, and sidewalk.
-The applicant must obtain approval from UDOT for the location and number of curb entrances.
-Applicant shall comply with UDOT requirements for access and highway improvements.
+The location and elevations of existing and proposed curb, gutter, sidewalk, and curb cuts, if required, or trails, walkways.
+If the property abuts a State owned highway, the applicant must obtain approval from the Utah Department of transportation (UDOT) for the location of curb, gutter, and sidewalk.
+UDOT shall also approve the location and number of curb entrances.
+Applicant shall comply with UDOT requirements for access and highway improvements

 Elevations of the top of bank and toe of slope, slope ratio of fill, and limits of fill including access, shall be indicated.